-We are pleased to offer UMass students a free training system that helps you prepare more effectively for a job interview and build your confidence.
+We are pleased to offer UMass students and alumni a free training system that helps you prepare more effectively for a job interview and build your confidence.
 In this system called Big Interview, you will have a variety of tools including:

 • Challenging, virtual mock interviews for all experience levels and dozens of industries